ibmdb/node-ibm_db/README.md

 	//db is now an open database connection and can be used like normal
 	//if we run some queries with db.query(...) and then call db.close();
-	//a connection to `cn` will be re-opened silently behind the scense
+	//a connection to `cn` will be re-opened silently behind the scene
 	//and will be ready the next time we do `pool.open(cn)` });
 ```